-The St. Louis Blues will likely be sellers at the trade deadline; a position they haven’t been in in a while.
+The St. Louis Blues were sellers at the 2023 Trade Deadline, a position they weren’t in in a while.
 They have had success in trades under general manager Doug Armstrong.
 Given where the club is now, it’ll be important to lean on Armstrong’s trade prowess in the next month or so.

 The Blues won the Stanley Cup in 2019.
 Several important players from that team came over in trades.
 Armstrong will need to get a major return at the deadline to build for the future, as the organization will enter a “retooling” after this season.
 Here’s a look at Armstrong’s best trades as the Blues’ GM since the 2010-11 season.